jelic98/dashbug/README.md

 # Dashbug

 Android library that lets developers modify configuration class(es) at runtime.
+Useful in situations when app's behaviour changes depending on fields in configuration class like theme switcher, user credentials, various flags, etc. Developers can alter these fields without recompiling source code.

 ## Demo